Aminophen98/Vocabumin/docs/TOKEN_LONGEVITY_IMPLEMENTATION.md

      });
      ```
    - Click a word for definition
    - Should show error: "Session expired.
-Please reconnect to YourVocab"
+Please reconnect to Vocaminary"
    - Open popup → Status should show "Expired" with red dot

 ---